guardian/engineering-performance-framework/management/senior-engineering-manager.md

         <li>Continue to write code at least once a month and release features but avoid being in the critical path</li>
         <li>Regularly review significant team PRs</li>
         <li>Accountable for the architecture of the systems owned by the stream</li>
-        <li>Delegate architecture reponsibility when appropriate of the systems owned by the stream</li>
+        <li>Delegate architecture responsibility when appropriate of the systems owned by the stream</li>
         </ul>
         <li>Context awareness</li>
         <ul>